TheAsouka/eternalpixels/README.md

 ## Usage
 Once you have metamask installed and configured with a local network :
 - Connect Metamask to local network
-- Import an hardhat account by using private key
+- Import an hardhat account by private key in Metamask (account #0 is the deployer)
 ![alt text](https://github.com/TheAsouka/eternalpixels/blob/main/img/hardhat_accounts.png "Hardhat accounts")
 - Click "Connect" button on front-end
 - Do some pixel art